poptip/castform/README.md

     // `pass` function must eventually be called with `true` if
     // the submission with the values was successful.
 Or with `false` and
     // an error message if not successful.
+    //
+    // If you don't want the form to be submitted to the server and
+    // validated, or you want to handle that yourself, set this to `false`.
     server: function(values, pass) {
       db.users.add(values, function(err) {
         pass(!err, err ? err.message : null);